What Is Paul & the Resurrection of Israel About?

-Jason Staples—assistant teaching professor in the Department of Philosophy and Religious Studies at North Carolina State University—places himself within the broad movement called “Paul within Judaism,” while also being critical of it too.
+Jason Staples is assistant teaching professor in the Department of Philosophy and Religious Studies at North Carolina State University.
+He places himself within the broad movement called “Paul within Judaism,” while also being critical of it too.

 Staples cites prophetic promises from the OT that God would restore the northern kingdom of Israel from the nations.
 For example, in Romans 9:22–26, Paul quotes from Hosea when he writes,